Winnipeg Art Gallery: Inuit art

 The Winnipeg Art Gallery's permanent collection also includes the world's largest collection of Inuit art, numbering over 13,000 works in March 2019.
 Inuit carvings make up nearly two-thirds of the museum's Inuit collection, which includes 7,500 antler, bone, ivory, and stone carvings, dozens of hand-sewn wall hangings.
 Other works in the collection includes 3,000 prints and drawings from Inuit artists.

-The first works for the museum's Inuit collection was acquired in thet 1950s, although the museum's first substantial acquisition of Inuit works came in 1960, when George Swinton donated 130 sculptures to the museum.
+The first works for the museum's Inuit collection were acquired in the 1950s, although the museum's first substantial acquisition of Inuit works came in 1960, when George Swinton donated 130 sculptures to the museum.
 The collection was further bolstered in 1971, when the Jerry Twomey Collection, featuring 4,000 Inuit works, was donated to the museum.
 In 1989, Indian and Northern Affairs Canada (later renamed Indigenous and Northern Affairs Canada) donated 1,400 prints and drawings from Inuit artists to the museum.

 Since 1972, the museum has appointed a full-time curator to oversee its collection of Inuit art.
 Most of the works from the museum's Inuit collection was stored in the basement storage space of its main building, although the museum planned to move these pieces to Qaumajuq's visible storage vault and exhibit.
 Qaumajuq was opened to the public in 2021.

 Quamajuq's inaugural exhibit was named INUA, meaning "life force" or "spirit" in some Arctic dialects.
 INUA is also an acronym for "Inuit Nunangat Ungammuaktut Atautikkut" (Inuit Moving Forward Together).
 The lead curator of the all-Inuit curatorial team designing the exhibit was Heather Igloliorte.
 Each of the four curators represented an area of the north.
 Igloliorte comes from Nunatsiavut, Krista Ulujuk Zawadski from Nunavut, Asinnajaq from Nunavik, and Kablusiak is Inuvialuit.
 A focus in creating the exhibit was to honour ancestors and families and to connect people living today to "that trajectory of who our ancestors are and who we will become ancestors for".

 Library and archives

 The museum also operates a library and archives, maintained by its curatorial department.
-Known as the Clara Lander Library, its holdings include books, and records that assists in the museum's educational mandate; whereas its archives contains administrative, curatorial, and educational documents relating to the museum.
-Access to the Clara Lander Library is free of charge, although a written request must be submitted to the museum in order to access its materials.
+Known as the Clara Lander Library, its holdings include books, and records that assists in the museum's educational mandate; whereas its archives contain administrative, curatorial, and educational documents relating to the museum.
+Access to the Clara Lander Library is free of charge, although a written request must be submitted to the museum to access its materials.